TEACH in COLOMBIA Program

 FREQUENTLY ASKED QUESTIONS (FAQS)

-CE by API and our local partners in Colombia specialize in arranging a guaranteed teach placement, orientation, and insurance prior to your departure.
+The US$400 application fee includes international traveler's and medical insurance with medical evacuation and repatriation benefits.
+Please note that all foreigners are required to have additional international insurance while teaching in Colombia, so C.E. by API pre-arranges and prepares this insurance for you.
+CE by API and our local partners in Colombia specialize in arranging a guaranteed teach placement, orientation and training.
 This will alleviate the troubles and stress of getting everything organized in a new country, so you will have more time and energy to spend on your teach placement and living abroad.
-Your time abroad will still be an independent and memorable one, but we are here to guide you to a safe, healthy and comfortable experience before, during, and after your adventure.
+Your time abroad will still be an independent and memorable one, but we are here to guide you to a safe, healthy, and comfortable experience before, during, and after your adventure.

 You will be assigned an experienced Program Coordinator from our Austin, Texas office.
 He/She will provide personalized attention to help pre-arrange your teach placement, housing and travel needs.
 Our Program Coordinator will work with our local representative to match your requests and background skills with the availability and needs of the local organizations and institutions.
 Once you go abroad, you will be assisted by our local representative, and will usually have a direct supervisor (the organization or institution's English program supervisor) for your teach placement, as well.